vk12122/bitvijays.github.io-sphinx/docs/LFFVulnhub.rst

 * Names?
 Possible Usernames?
 Possible Passwords?

  Sometimes, on visiting the webpage of the webserver (If Vulnerable machine is running any http/https webserver), you would found possible  names of the employees working in the company.
 Now, it is common practise to have username based on your first/last name.
-It can be based  on named "namemash.py" available at here which could be used to create possible usernames.
+Superkojiman has written a script `namemash.py <https://gist.githubusercontent.com/superkojiman/11076951/raw/8b0d545a30fd76cb7808554b1c6e0e26bc524d51/namemash.py>`_ which could be used to create possible usernames.
 However, we still have a large amount of  usernames to bruteforce with passwords.
 Further, if the vulnerable machine is running a SMTP mail server, we can verify if the particular username exists or not and modify namemash.py to generate usernames for that pattern.

  * Using metasploit smtp\_enum module: Once msfconsole is running, use auxiliary/scanner/smtp/smtp\_enum, enter the RHOSTS (target address) and USER FILE containing the list of probable user accounts.
  * Using VRFY command: